 Competitive consumer markets once pushed packaging design in an “in your face” direction, relying on powerful, attention-grabbing features to close sales.
 In a reversal, modern packaging design has taken on an understated tone, using genuine, subtle tactics to make an impression rather than knocking over shoppers with bold schemes.
 Although there is still an emphasis on quality and conveying the value of luxury products, soft color palettes, and reserved presentations are filling in for unapproachable exclusive branding strategies once favored.

 Abstract Art and Geometric Patterns

 While some luxury goods exude sophisticated minimalism, other brands find success using abstract patterns and geometric designs.
-In the crowded wine and beer verticals, for example, bottlers are using stark geometric labels to stand out on store shelves.
+In the crowded wine and beer verticals, for example, bottlers use stark geometric labels to stand out on store shelves.

-Style continually revolves, so historic imagery and retro scenes are once again finding their way to the forefront of the consumer packaging industry.
-Young shoppers and nostalgic buyers alike embrace old-fashioned photos, drawings and slogans.
-In some cases, producers revive graphics and artwork from earlier days, incorporating vintage advertising art into modern packaging designs.
+Style continually revolves, so historical imagery and retro scenes are once again finding their way to the forefront of the consumer packaging industry.
+Young shoppers and nostalgic buyers alike embrace old-fashioned photos, drawings, and slogans.
+Producers sometimes revive graphics and artwork from earlier days, incorporating vintage advertising art into modern packaging designs.